juhoautio/sqlfluff-wiki/Contributing-Dialect-Changes.md

 To test your changes you'll need to have your environment set up (again see the [CONTRIBUTING.md](https://github.com/sqlfluff/sqlfluff/blob/main/CONTRIBUTING.md) file for how to do that).

-#### Adding test cases for your changes
+### Adding test cases for your changes

 Adding a test case is simple.
 Just add a SQL file to [`test/fixtures/dialects/`](https://github.com/sqlfluff/sqlfluff/tree/main/test/fixtures/dialects) in the appropriate dialect directory.
-You can either edit an existing SQL file test case (e.g. if adding something similar to what's in there) or create a new one.
+You can either expand an existing SQL file test case (e.g. if adding something similar to what's in there) or create a new one.

-I advise adding the original SQL raised in the issue, and if you have examples from the official syntax, then they are always good test case to add.
+I advise adding the original SQL raised in the issue, and if you have examples from the official syntax, then they are always good test cases to add as well.
 For example, the Snowflake documentation [has an example section at the bottom of every syntax definition](https://docs.snowflake.com/en/sql-reference/sql/select.html#examples) so just copy all them into your example file too.

-#### YML test fixture files
+### YML test fixture files

-As well as the SQL files, we have YAML equivalents of the statements.
-This is the parsed version of the SQL, and having these in our source code, allows us to easily see if they change.
+As well as the SQL files, we have YAML equivalents of the test SQL statements.
+This is the parsed version of the SQL, and having these in our source code, allows us to easily see if they change, so if someone redefines a syntac, which changes how a SQL statement is parse, then the SQL won't change but the parse tree does, so by having that in our source code, and so checking that in with any pull request, we can spot that and make sure we're comfortable the change is expected.
 For most cases (except adding new test cases obviously!) you would not expect unrelated YML files to change so this is a good check.

-To regenerate all the YAML files when you add or edit any SQL files run the following command:
+To regenerate all the YAML files when you add or edit any test fixture SQL files run the following command:

 ```
 python test/generate_parse_fixture_yml.py